Becoming a Prophetic Community

 We honour the biblical call to weigh prophecy carefully (1 Cor.
 14), testing rather than despising prophetic messages (1 Thess.
 5).

 We ask each member of Fresh Wind to take to heart words from the Lord, but only after testing them via the following criteria:

 A. Test the prophet: We do this primarily by relationship:

 Does this person have a relationship with me?
-With Fresh Wind?
-With our leadership team?
+With other people who hear from God?
 With God?

 Am I confident that they love God?
 Love me?
-Love Fresh wind?
 Do I know them to be trustworthy?

 Remember, we can’t control the prophets, but you can and should always test them.

 B. Test the prophecy: We do this with what we call the three-legged stool: